Hengshi, Hunan

 Hengshi (横市镇) is a rural town in Ningxiang City, Hunan Province, China.
 It is surrounded by Huangcai Town on the west, Huishangang Town on the north, Yujia'ao Township and Shuangfupu Town on the east, and Laoliangcang Town on the south.
 As of the 2000 census it had a population of 47,491 and an area of 123 km2.

-Administrative division
+Administrative divisions

 As of 2018, the town administers 11 villages and one residential community: